yuantianle/SmartScene_Toolkit-Jun2025/README.md

 ## 📜 License

-GPL-3.0-or-later License (for the free version).
+GPL-3.0-or-later License (for the community edition).